Southbury

 Enfield Council's Journeys and Places team are developing a new Place Plan for Southbury, which will complement the long-term ambitions for the area detailed in Enfield Council’s new Local Plan.

-The new Place Plan will emerge through collaboration and projects delivered with local communities, businesses and residents, such as the Revealing Southbury project outlined below.
+The new Place Plan will emerge through collaboration and current projects being delivered with local communities, businesses and residents, such as the Shaping Southbury project outlined below.

 Southbury is located in the centre of Enfield and as a key gateway to Enfield Town, Ponders End and the Lea Valley, occupies an important east-west position in the borough.
 Southbury has large swathes of of industrial land which is dominated by retail and distribution based businesses serving London and beyond.